 Yay!
 Party time!
 Once the Get-out is complete and the Duty Manager is satisfied that everything has been done properly, they will open the bar for a private party!
-The cast and crew of the Playroom show are of course welcome to join this party.
-The bar can then stays open until the terrifying hour of 8am....
+The bar can then stays open until the terrifying hour of 8am.
+Playroom shows must arrange their own afterparties if they want one, and make sure that they are abiding by any restrictions of the venue in which they choose to hold their party.